|

 recording (ML 4010).

-Beethoven Ninth, orchestral music of Richard Strauss,
+Ninth, orchestral music of Richard Strauss, or a Gustav

-Director and Berlin had become the main recording venue.
-However,
+Berlin had become the main recording venue.

 there apparently was a recording made for Remington of a performance